The History OF

-The Valley of the Waving Bunchgrass or Paradise Valley are but two of the early names given by those early wanderers and settlers to the pretty valley that lies fifty kilometers southwest of Williams Lake, B.C. on the Dog Creek Road.
-It is the home of B.C.’s oldest cattle ranch.
 Alkali Lake Ranch can trace its origin back to the mid-1800s.
-It is now, and always has been, privately owned and operated.
-One such man who stayed was Herman Otto Bowe.
+It is now, and always has been privately owned and operated.
+An early resident of the valley went by the name of Herman Otto Bowe.
 He established a stopping house in what he called Paradise Valley and word soon spread about the quality of his establishment.
 It was so often described ‘as the place near the lake with the patch of alkali visible on the hillside’ that it is no wonder that it came to be called the Alkali Lake Ranch.

 In 1977, after the estate was settled, the Mervyn family from Kelowna would become the new owners.
 Doug, his wife Marie and the youngest two children, Lisa and Tim moved to Alkali.
 They were newcomers to the business (Doug had always dreamed of cattle ranching) and Bill Twan stayed a few months to help them settle in before he retired and moved to Williams Lake.